Beginner’s Guide To SEO – Tips And Tricks

 Off-Page SEO

-Off-page SEO involves digital activities carried out outside a web page to affect rankings and boost credibility or authority on a given web page.
+Off-page SEO involves digital activities carried out outside a webpage to influence rankings and enhance credibility or authority on a specific website.
 Examples are social media shares, external linking, and press mentions.

 What are SEO Tools?

-SEO tools are digital software or applications used to analyze web pages or an entire website to detect crawl errors, technical issues, and fixes. e.g Google Search ConsoleBing Webmaster Tools, etc. We have over 300 free and paid web tools available for webmasters on the internet.
+SEO tools are digital software or applications used to analyze web pages or an entire website to detect crawl errors, technical issues, and fixes. e.g, Google Search ConsoleBing Webmaster Tools, etc. We offer over 300 free and paid web tools for web administrators on the internet.

-The search Console is a web-based tool for webmasters to utilize in the tracking of search engine performance, errors, links, and manual actions.
-This tool was launched in 2010 originally as a webmaster tool before it was later revamped into Google Search Console in 2013.
+The Search Console is a web-based tool that enables web administrators to track search engine performance, errors, links, and manual actions.
+This tool was initially launched in 2010 as a webmaster tool and was later revamped into Google Search Console in 2013.

-Google also launched the insight feature to help webmasters better understand how their content is performing on the SERP, the total number of all-time views, and content suggestions.
-This will help publishers better understand what their readers are looking for.
+Google also launched the Insight feature for web admins to gain a better understanding of how their content performs on the SERP, the total number of all-time views, and content suggestions to help publishers better understand what their readers are looking for.

-You can also utilize SEO plugins for WordPress or Wix, Examples of such plugins are Rank Math, Yoast, or All In One SEO among several others available on the CMS store.
-These tools can only guide you but don’t guarantee you ranking on search engines.
+You can also utilize SEO plugins for WordPress or Wix.
+Examples of such plugins are Rank Math, Yoast, and All in One SEO, among several others available on the CMS store.
+These tools can only guide you, but don’t guarantee you a ranking on search engines.

-In this guide, we will focus more on on-page SEO, which is the nitty gritty of optimizing and indexing a web page for the Google search engine (case study).
-Now that you know the basics let’s jump right in!
+In this guide, we will focus more on On-Page SEO, the nitty-gritty of optimizing and indexing a web page for Google Search Engine (Case Study).
+Now that you know the basics, let’s jump right in!

 How To Optimize A Web Page For Search Engines?